-Following the Gospel example of Jesus and taking our cues from both St. Francis and Pope Francis, FAN has taken the lead on an interfaith coalition, "Faithful Democracy" looking at the issues of money in politics.
+Following the Gospel example of Jesus and taking our cues from both St. Francis and Pope Francis, the Franciscan Action Network (FAN) has taken the lead on an interfaith coalition, "Faithful Democracy" looking at the issue of money in politics.
 The coalition looks at the issue from both a faith and legislative perspective, using the issues of climate change, gun violence prevention, and immigration/private prisons as catalysts.
-Ultimately, we seek to advocate for overturning the Citizens’ United ruling and passage of some form of public financing to stop the corrosive influence of unchecked big money in politics.
+Ultimately, we seek to advocate for overturning the Citizens’ United ruling and passage of some form of public financing to stop the corrosive influence of unchecked big money on our democracy.